emicklei/melrose/docs/dsl.md

 ### midi<a name="midi"></a>
 Create a Note from MIDI information and is typically used for drum sets.
-The first parameter is a fraction {1,2,4,8,16}, a duration in milliseconds or a time.Duration.
+The first parameter is a fraction {1,2,4,8,16} or a duration in milliseconds or a time.Duration.
 Second parameter is the MIDI number and must be one of [0..127].
 The third parameter is the velocity (~ loudness) and must be one of [0..127].